larromba/EasyLife/README.md

 * Today - all items for today
 * Later - all items for a date after today. no stress

-Todo items can recur, meaning they re-appear every x days.
+There are 4 toolbar buttons (from left to right):
+* Archive - a list of all done items.
+They can be undone from this view

-Todo items can be given a project.
-If a todo item is attached to a project, it appears higher in the list for the day it's scheduled, depending on the priority of the project
+* Projects - a list of all projects.
+Todo items can be assigned a project.
+Based on the project's priority, it appears higher or lower in its section.
+* Focus Mode - displays all 'Today' items one at a time, based on their order.
+There is a timer to help focus in bursts of time.
+* New Item - creates a new todo item.

+Todo Items:
+* Items can recur, meaning they re-appear every x days.
-Marking recurring items as done moves them to a later date.
-Marking normal items as done moves them to the archive.
-Items can be undone in the archive view.
+* Marking recurring items as done reschedules them to the next date.

-Todo items can block the progress of other todo items.
-Any blocking items must first be marked as done before the topmost item can be marked as done.
+* Items can block the progress of other items.
+Blocking items must be done before blocked items.
+Their blocking status is represented by:

-If a recurring item has been missed, rather than changing the recurring date, the item can be split, which creates a copy to be rescheduled, and automatically reschedules the original item at the next available recurring date.
+    - a red indicator: the item is blocked by something
+    - a grey indicator: the item is blocking something else
+    - a red + grey indicator: the item is both blocked by something and blocking something else
+* Recurring items can be split in two.
+The original original item is rescheduled to a later date, and an independant copy is kept in the current section.
+This allows you to reschedule a recurring item without affecting the original recurring date.

 ## Licence
 [![licensebuttons by-nc-sa](https://licensebuttons.net/l/by-nc-sa/3.0/88x31.png)](https://creativecommons.org/licenses/by-nc-sa/4.0)